moritzwilksch/moritzwilksch.github.io/portfolio.markdown

 - Use fasttext word embeddings for token representation

 ### Cloud-Based
+**AWS Cloud-Native Text Generator, Team Project** ([GitHub](https://github.com/dai-anna/AWSCloud-TweetGenerator))
+- Built end-to-end cloud-based pipeline to collect and clean Tweets and (re-)train and deploy machine learning model
+- Pipeline is orchestrated to run daily and is deployed as a web application as well as a Twitter bot
+- Used AWS Lambda, S3, EC2, ECR, EventBridge, and Batch as well as IaC (python SDK) and Docker follwing CI best practices using GitHub Actions

 **Durham News Analysis on AWS** ([GitHub](https://github.com/moritzwilksch/AWS-DurhamNewsAnalysis))
 - Built webscraper that runs locally or in AWS Lambda to scrape a local news website for Durham, NC
 - Used AWS Comprehend for NLP of news stories
 - Conneted to AWS DynamoDB for storing historic data

 ### Freelancing
 **Descriptive Business Analytics** (Not public)